leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 2. **Completion hints**: invocation completion hint is the concept relevant to how tsnode-proxify runtime understand `after` of an execution join point.
 It should be mark as the moment of method logic execution done.

-    - target method getting returned (of course, this is for sync style method only)
+    - returned-directly: target method getting returned (of course, this is for sync style method only)

-    - the callback method getting called (adopt to both sync and async style method)
+    - callback: the callback method getting called (adopt to both sync and async style method)

-    - the returned promise's status change from pending to resolved or rejected (for async method with promise as return value only)
+    - promise: the returned promise's status change from pending to resolved or rejected (for async method with promise as return value only)

-3. [tsnode-proxify](https://github.com/leezhenghui/tsnode-proxify.git) can support below **interaction style and completion hints combinations** with `before` and `after` advise join points
+3. [tsnode-proxify](https://github.com/leezhenghui/tsnode-proxify.git) can support below **combinations** with `before` and/or `after` advise join points

     - `sync-return`